Silex/rocketjob/why.md

 so that they can get that business critical job out first, instead of having to wait for other jobs of the same type/priority to finish first.

-With `rocketjob-pro` an entire file can be uploaded into the job itself.
+With [rocketjob-pro][10] an entire file can be uploaded into the job itself.
 Relevant data can be held within the job, including both input and output data, rather than forcing jobs to have to store their input or output data in yet another data store.
-Additionally, `rocketjob-pro` supports encryption and compression of any data uploaded into Sliced Jobs to ensure PCI compliance and to prevent sensitive information from being exposed either at rest in the data store, or whilst being transmitted over the network.
+Additionally, [rocketjob-pro][10] supports encryption and compression of any data uploaded into Sliced Jobs to ensure PCI compliance and to prevent sensitive information from being exposed either at rest in the data store, or whilst being transmitted over the network.
 Often large files that need to be processed contain sensitive data that must be